adventures with battery lawn mowers

 I mow closer to the house by hand, though, for about an hour or an hour and a half each session, often twice weekly when temperature and moisture combine to warrant it.

-Until last year, that was always with a conventional gas-powered mulching push mower of about 75 pounds.
-Its deck is 22 inches wide; on the battery mower, the cut is only 14.5, meaning more passes, but while pushing just 30 pounds.
-I much prefer the extra walking (think: aerobic exercise) to the joint-straining task of humping my old mower in and out of all the garden’s spaces.
+Until 2014, that was always with a conventional gas-powered mulching push mower of about 75 pounds.
+Its deck was 22 inches wide; on the Stihl battery mower, the cut is only 14.5, meaning more passes, but while pushing just 30 pounds.
+In 2016 I did also purchase a wider-deck battery mower, by Greenworks (20-inch cut and 42.5 pounds), which made my mowing a little quicker.
+I much prefer the extra walking (think: aerobic exercise) to the joint-straining task of humping my old gas mower in and out of all the garden’s spaces.

 My plants prefer it, too; the conventional beast (above) left tire tracks in the mulch and worse on flowers, stems and leaves where it straddled the edge (more on edging and trimming in the box at the bottom of the page).
-The little wheels of this one?
+The little wheels of the original Stihl?
 Extremely low impact.
+The Greenworks (below) is somewhere in between.

-The mower’s nimble, but getting the 3.8-pound battery out of the machine, which weighs 26.8, and out of the charger can feel like a struggle.
+The Stihl mower’s nimble, but getting the 3.8-pound battery out of the machine, which weighs 26.8, and out of the charger can feel like a struggle.
 That’s for good reason, the Stihl product manager explained when I called to ask.
 Engineers designed the battery to insure tight (and they mean tight) connection between its contacts and the charger’s or mower’s—both of which are so lightweight you’ll need to hold them down while pulling out the battery.
 Awkward, but probably unavoidable.
+The Greenworks is easier to install and remove but still tight, and likewise requires dexterity.

-The RMA 370 makes me less lazy in one way.
+The battery mowers make me less lazy in one way.
 Since on-off is just a matter of pressing a button then gripping the handle, I’m more inclined than with a pull-cord gas mower to stop and start as needed to do a better job—to move a chair, or an overhanging plant in my route, than to just steer around it.

 THE MOST OBVIOUS PLUS to changing to a fuel-free machine: no emissions.
 EPA has estimated that conventional lawn mowers produce something like 11 times the amount of exhaust of a car, and estimate that all those splashes and spills made while filling our lawn tools adds up to 17,000,000 gallons of gas on the ground annually.
 Not this one.

-The battery mower is also quiet, really quiet.
+The battery mowers are also quiet, really quiet.
 There is no cord.
 There is no annual fluid change and maintenance, as with a conventional engine.

-This isn’t the mower for every purpose, nor does it pretend to be.
+The little Stihl (there is now a model with a wider cut, too) isn’t the mower for every purpose, nor does it pretend to be.
 And it’s not cheap.
-The RMA 370 with clipping catcher is now about $400; each 36-volt Lithium ion battery about $200, and the charger $90ish.
-The mower is just one tool in a 15ish-tool Stihl suite that uses the same battery, which may explain why battery and charger are sold separately.
+It is just one tool in a 15ish-tool Stihl suite that uses the same battery, which may explain why battery and charger are sold separately.
 They could be used to power a chainsaw, a blower, a long-reach pruning saw and more.

-Get two batteries, and the rapid charger.
-A single battery with the Stihl goes for 25 or 30 minutes, and using their faster charger, that’s about the time it takes to recharge the spare.
-(A battery is said to mow just over 3,000 square feet per charge, and last for hundreds of charges.)
+Get two batteries, and a rapid charger.
+(The Greenworks comes with two, despite the lower price.)
+A single battery goes for maybe 25 or 30 minutes, and that’s about the time it takes to recharge the spare.
+A Stihl battery is said to mow just over 3,000 square feet per charge, and last for hundreds of charges.

-What’s coming next in battery mowers, I asked Stihl?
-A wider cut is on top on the list (and I registered my hope for a more comfortable handle–I’m not sure why mower grips are more often than not that way).
+What’s coming next in battery mowers, I asked Stihl when I first got mine?
+A wider cut was on top on their list, and has since been introduced.
+I registered my hope for a more comfortable handle–I’m not sure why mower grips are often not ergonomic, to say the least.

 keeping bed edges neat